awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency\.
 You can create or delete flow logs without any risk of impact to network performance\.

-Charges for CloudWatch Logs apply when you use flow logs, whether you send them to CloudWatch Logs or to Amazon S3\.
+Data ingestion charges apply when you use flow logs\.
+Charges for vended logs apply when you publish flow logs to CloudWatch Logs\.
+Charges to deliver logs to Amazon S3 apply when you publish flow logs to Amazon S3\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.

 **Topics**
 + [Flow logs basics](#flow-logs-basics)